realityforge/planet_quake/README.md

   * Many, many bug fixes

-New game features:
+## Game Features:

   * Automatically skip to multiplayer menu TODO: and that connects to first available command server that we can request a map command.
 TODO: Remove the auto-connect code from javascript.
   * Configurable vote options based on roles.
-  * Launch a program like opening a web page from a map trigger.
+  * Opening a web page from a map trigger.
+  * Freezing a player like freeze tag.
+TODO: referee only, add freezing to game dynamics.
+TODO: camera angle changes while frozen, should revert and treat frozen player like spectator.
   * More configurable physics cvars.
   * Power-up item timers.
   * Damage plum for showing hit damage near players.